Tagirijus/plainvoice/DEVELOPMENT.md

 ### IOFacade

 With this class I have some of the "wrapper" layer for the output and input.
-It might seem similar to the Printing class.
-Yet the Printing class is the one mainly holding and using other modules.
+It might seem similar to the Output or Input class.
+Yet the Output/Input classes are the one mainly holding and using other modules.
 In case I would like or need to reaplce such modules, I want to do it in one class only.
-That's why this class mainly USES the Printing class' methods.
+That's why this class mainly USES the Output/Input class' methods.

 ### ScriptController